Land only price does not include arrival/departure transfers.

 DAY 2, Saturday - Arrive in Athens Arrive in Athens, the classical capital of Greece; transfer to your hotel.
 The remainder of the day is at leisure to discover the ancient wonders of this city known as the cradle of Western Civilization and the birthplace of democracy

 DAY 3, Sunday - Athens City Tour The exploration of Athens begins with a panoramic drive through the city center.
-View the Panathenian Stadium, the President's residence, the ruins of the Temple of Zeus and Hadrian's Arch, built to celebrate the arrival of the Roman Emperor Hadrian.
+View the Panathenian Stadium and the ruins of the Temple of Zeus and Hadrian's Arch, built to celebrate the arrival of the Roman Emperor Hadrian.
 Continue on to visit the Acropolis, the ancient architectural masterpiece built during the Golden Age of Athens and the new Acropolis Museum, a striking modern building built at the base of the monument where many of the original statues from the Acropolis are now displayed.
 The rest of the day is at leisure.
 Be sure to walk to Constitution Square, where you might catch a glimpse of the colorfully-costumed Evzone guards, outfitted in the traditional Greek style.
 Tonight, perhaps walk through the lively Plaka area, the oldest section of Athens, a neighborhood of charming restaurants, shops and sidewalk cafes